 PhD students receive a one-semester Research-Assistantship (RA-ship), typically taken in the 4th or 5th year, which frees students up from teaching in order to focus on the dissertation.
 The stipend for the RA-ship is the same as for a TA-ship.
-In addition, the Department awards a small number of Departmental Dissertation Fellowships (DDFs).
-These fellowships pay the same stipend as a GPTI-ship and come with no teaching duties.
-They are there to give students more time to work on their dissertations.
+In addition, the Department awards a small number of Departmental Dissertation Fellowships (DDFs) each year, which pay the same stipend as a GPTI-ship and come with no teaching duties.
 The Grad Resources page contains a document that explains the selection criteria for DDFs.

 The Department offers Summer RA-ships to a limited number of students each year.
 Students are invited to apply in the fall semester for the following summer; should combine this RA-ship with work-study funding; and, if awarded a Summer RA-ship, will work with a faculty member who will typically assign them a research project of interest to both parties.
 Summer RA-ships usually pay about $1,000 without work-study and about $2,500 with work-study.
 They do not come with any kind of tuition waiver.

 Students are encouraged more generally to apply for work-study eligibility.
 Work-study students are then eligible to be hired into various positions: as paid research assistants for faculty members, as graduate student assistants in the Center for Values and Social Policy, or as graders for courses on an hourly basis.

 In addition to internal Department funding for Ph.D. students, there are University-wide (and beyond) sources of funding available to incoming and current Ph.D. students.
 These fellowships are awarded through an open, campus-wide competition; some provide significantly more money than internal Department funding sources.
-Our Ph.D. students have been quite successful in winning these fellowships.
+Our Ph.D. students have often been successful in winning these fellowships.
 Visit the following pages for more information: Center for Humanities & the Arts (CHA) Dissertation Fellowships; Graduate School Awards and Grants; National Fellowship Opportunities.
 Also see some of the links provided below.